Maz0327/TrendFinder/replit.md

 - Chrome Extension enhanced with smart capture modes
 - API endpoints operational for projects and captures
 - Comprehensive onboarding system with tour providers and sample content
+- **NEW**: Frontend completely restructured with strategic workflow navigation
+- **NEW**: Four new strategic pages implemented: Explore Signals, Signal Capture, Brief Lab, Manage
+- **NEW**: Dashboard renamed to "Today's Briefing" with daily intelligence hub focus

 ## System Architecture